Please give us a few moments whilst we get your account ready.

 Sadly, whether big or small, 59% of them feel that they will experience another breach in the coming year.
-For more riveting stats, have a look at the full survey results here.

 In the US, 62 companies were surveyed about how they were preventing the need for disaster recovery by various mechanisms of data protection.
 The 2015 Cost of Data breach Study solicited by IBMfrom the Ponemon Institute: